cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 # PHYS516FINAL
 https://user-images.githubusercontent.com/62254347/117113593-891f3200-ad3f-11eb-8b3e-be868e8ae310.mp4
+> This video is of a non-interacting bacteria population diffusing through pores of characteristic size 3.24 &mu;m with measurement taken from [4], where we initialized the simulation with the entire population of bacteria in one cell, as to simulate the population emerging from a pipette or syringe; periodic boundary conditions are enforced at the boundaries of the domain volume.
+The simulated time was 20s, but the video is slowed to 99s.

 https://user-images.githubusercontent.com/62254347/116847393-47f01c00-ab9f-11eb-92a6-7ece68e53c37.mp4

-> We applied kinetic monte carlo (KMC) methods, for predicting the trajectories of freely diffusing particles in various heterogeneous media [1,2], to investigate several scenarios in biophysics.
->
-> The 1st video is of a non-interacting bacteria population diffusing through pores of characteristic size 3.24 &mu;m with measurement taken from [4], where we initialized the simulation with the entire population of bacteria in one cell, as to simulate the population emerging from a pipette or syringe; periodic boundary conditions are enforced at the boundaries of the domain volume.
-The simulated time was 20s, but the video is slowed to 99s.
-In the 2nd video, we show the random walk of a single bacteria through a pore space with pores of characteristic size 3.6 &mu;m and using measurments from [4].
+> In this video, we show the random walk of a single bacteria through a pore space with pores of characteristic size 3.6 &mu;m and using measurments from [4].
 Here we show its diffusion without periodic boundary conditions but in an infinite domain.
 The simulation time is 10-minutes, though the video, here, has been condensed to 27s.
+>
+> We applied kinetic monte carlo (KMC) methods, for predicting the trajectories of freely diffusing particles in various heterogeneous media [1,2], to investigate several scenarios in biophysics.

 ---